 John Corcoran: Heck no.

 Bjork Ostrom: Can you tell me a little bit about that?
-Are there other softwares or services?
+Are there other software or services?
 You mentioned Contactually.
 What are some other ways that people could implement that?
 Or maybe talk about Contactually a little bit and then talk about some potential other ways that people could do it.

 John Corcoran: Sure.
 Yeah.
-Well first of all you can see a video where I show you how to do those seven second introductions at smartbusinessrevolution.com/quick/introductions.
+Well first of all you can see a video where I show you how to do those seven-second introductions at smartbusinessrevolution.com/quick/introductions.
 If you go there you can check that out.
-Basically the way it works is you have people that are drawn into your database through your email account.
+Basically, the way it works is you have people that are drawn into your database through your email account.
 You tie your email account and it pulls in people.
 Okay.
-Right now I’m on my friend Grant Baldwin’s page because I just introduced him actually to one of the co-founders of of Contactually earlier.
+Right now I’m on my friend Grant Baldwin’s page because I just introduced him actually to one of the co-founders of Contactually earlier.
 I’ll go to his page and then I just click on introduce.
 It pops up another little window where it asks me who the other person is that I want to introduce them to.
 I start to type in their name and then it fills it out.
 It guesses who I’m typing, I hit return and then it gives me another page which has prewritten bios.
 Now I’ve introduced both of these people before.
 After you’ve introduced people it remembers what you used to describe them.
 It just populates that back in so I just write up one time a short bio about that person.
 I say maybe where they’re located in the world and I give the URL for their website.
 Once I’ve done that then it populates it again.
 Subsequent introductions are a lot easier like you for example.